mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/use-istio/index.md

 Istio helps you manage cloud-based deployments by providing an open-source service mesh to connect, secure, control, and observe microservices.

-This tutorial demonstrates how to expose an application running on the DKP cluster using the LoadBalancer (layer-4) service type.
+This topic describes how to expose an application running on the DKP cluster using the LoadBalancer (layer-4) service type.

 <p class="message--note"><strong>NOTE: </strong>Usage and installation of Istio on DKP is currently a self-service feature.</p>